 AnnualBidi (in Euro): The economic value of the User’s (i) bid in the auction.

-C) In the case of an auction for a Standard Capacity Product with a quarterly term:
+In the case of an auction for a Standard Capacity Product with a quarterly term:

 Gquarterly, j = 50%×QuarterlyBidj

 Where:

 Gquarterly, j (in Euro): The part of the Financial Participation Limit that corresponds to the economic value of the User’s (j) bid in the auction.